mikestefanello/pagoda/README.md

 Be sure to review the [email](#email) section since actual email sending is not fully implemented.

 To generate a new verification token, the `AuthClient` has a method `GenerateEmailVerificationToken()` which creates a token for a given email address.
 To verify the token, pass it in to `ValidateEmailVerificationToken()` which will return the email address associated with the token and an error if the token is invalid.

+## Admin panel

+The admin panel functionality is considered to be in _beta_ and remains under active development, though all features described here are expected to be fully-functional.
+Please use caution when using these features and be sure to report any issues you encounter.

+What is currently included in the _admin panel_ is a completely dynamic UI to manage all entities defined by _Ent_ (see [screenshots](#screenshots)).
+There are no separate templates or interfaces for the admin section.

+Users with admin [access](#access) will see additional links on the default sidebar for each defined entity type.
+As with all default UI components, you can easily move these pages and links to a dedicated section, layout, etc. Clicking on the link for any given entity type will provide a pageable table of entities and the ability to add/edit/delete.

+### Code generation

+In order to automatically and dynamically provide admin functionality for entities, code generation is used by means of leveraging Ent's [extension API](https://entgo.io/docs/extensions) which makes generating code using the Ent graph schema very easy.
+A [custom extension](https://github.com/mikestefanello/pagoda/blob/master/ent/admin/extension.go) is provided to generate code that provides flat entity type structs and handler code that work directly with Echo.
+So, both of those are required in order for any of this to work.
+Whenever you modify one of your entity types or generate a new one, the admin code will also automatically generate.

+Without going in to too much detail here, the generated code provides a [handler](https://github.com/mikestefanello/pagoda/blob/master/ent/admin/handler.go) that is then used by a provided [web handler](https://github.com/mikestefanello/pagoda/blob/master/pkg/handlers/admin.go) to power all the routes used in the admin UI.
+While the rest of the related code should be simple enough to follow, it's worth calling attention to the highly-dynamic [entity form](https://github.com/mikestefanello/pagoda/blob/master/pkg/ui/forms/admin_entity.go) that is constructed using the _Ent_ graph data structure.

+### Access

+Only admin users can access the admin panel.
+The details are outlined in the [admins](#admins) and [middleware](#middleware) sections.
+If you haven't yet generated an admin user, follow [these instructions](#create-an-admin-account).

+### Considerations

+Since the generated code is completely dynamic, all entity functionality related to creating and editing must be defined within your _Ent_ schema.
+Refer to the [User](https://github.com/mikestefanello/pagoda/blob/master/ent/schema/user.go) entity schema as an example.
+- Field validation must be defined within each entity field (ie, validating an email address in a _string_ field).
+- Pre-processing must be defined within entity hooks (ie, hashing the user's password).
+- _Sensitive_ fields will be omitted from the UI, and only modified if a value is provided during creation or editing.
+- _Edges_ must be bound to an [edge field](https://entgo.io/docs/schema-edges#edge-field) if you want them visible and editable.

+### Roadmap

+* Determine which tests should be included and provide them.
+* Inline validation.
+* Either exposed sorting, or allow the _handler_ to be configured with sort criteria for each type.
+* Exposed filters.
+* Support all field types (types such as _JSON_ as currently not supported).
+* Control which fields appear in the entity list table.
+* More features than just entity management (ie, including the [Backlite](https://github.com/mikestefanello/backlite#screenshots) UI).

 ## Routes